dfe-analytical-services/dfeR/.github/CONTRIBUTING.md

 1. Write tests using [testthat](https://r-pkgs.org/testing-basics.html) for the behaviour you want.
 Either edit an existing test script, or if adding a new function, create a test script using:

+Have a look in the /tests/test_that folder for some examples

 ``` r
 usethis::use_test("name_of_new_function")
 ```